Back to blog

 • are not a Freiberufler under § 18 EStG

 Capital companies such as GmbH and UG also need a Gewerbeanmeldung in addition to their commercial register entry.
-The two procedures run in parallel — see our guide on GmbH formation for the full timeline.
+The two procedures run in parallel — for a GmbH, the trade registration usually follows the notarial deed and the commercial register entry.
+See our guide on GmbH formation for the full timeline.

 Documents you need